sarkenaes/Secure-password-manager/README.md

 ```

 ## Security Notes

-This is a learning project, not a production password manager.
-For production use, this would need stronger authentication, safer key management, deployment hardening, CSRF protection, and more secure secrets handling.

 The Have I Been Pwned check uses the k-anonymity model, meaning only the first five characters of the SHA-1 hash are sent to the API, not the full password.